Interested in living in Greece for a year, five years or forever?

 – They know what you mean if you use the word I’ve given

 Any documents not in Greek must be first translated to Greek at the Translation Department or by a lawyer.
-The Translation Department requires that all documents/statements/certificates be originals with original signatures.
+Greece’s Translation Department requires that all documents/statements/certificates be originals with original signatures.
 Lawyers can translate e-statements from banks, Internet copies and non-originals within reason.
+Non-Greek documents may also be translated before arriving in Greece by approved persons, but the cost is almost always higher.

 If you are a family, you must apply at the same time, though not all members need to be present and children under 14 do not need special visas.